frc-7419/crescendo-2024-scouting-site/README.md

 ## To Do 📝

 - Implement alliance selection and match strategy features. 🛡️
+- Data across all events and event selection. 📈
 - Add offline support for data collection in areas with limited connectivity. 📴
 - Develop custom scouting report templates for different scouting strategies. 📋
 - Customize scouting forms, data visualization, analysis tools for specific team needs. 🛠️